mentionthewar/mind-your-manors/README.md

 The <strong>Fine Rolls</strong> record payments to the crown for permissions or privileges, such as the right to inherit, marry or secure land or establish a fair or market.
 Transcripts covering the reign of Henry III (much of the 13th century) are <a href="https://finerollshenry3.org.uk/home.html">transcribed and searchable here</a>.
 Plenty of manors get a mention.

 The <strong><a href="https://archbishopsregisters.york.ac.uk/home_page/index">York Archbishop's Registers</a></strong> database also contains good quality descriptions of the wheelings, dealings, cases and decisions of the Archbishop.
 These might involve land deals, licences to do various things or criminal cases.

+The <strong><a href="https://neolography.com/timelines/JohnItinerary.html">Itinerary of King John</a></strong> tracks England's most unpopular monarch throughout his reign.
+The underlying data for the site is <a href="https://github.com/jjon/Itinerary-of-John">on Github here</a>.

 <strong><a href="https://www.dhi.ac.uk/taxatio/forms">Taxatio</a></strong> is a database of taxes paid by churches in 1291/2.
 It is arranged by place. <a href="https://www.dhi.ac.uk/taxatio/benkey?benkey=YK.ER.HL.27">This entry, for instance, is for Hornsea</a>, a parish overlapping the manor owned by St Mary's Abbey, York.
 Entries contain grid references.